-Transcripts record all coursework, semester grades, credits, and yearly, as well as cumulative GPA earned by students in high school.
+Transcripts record all coursework, semester grades, credits, and the cumulative GPA earned by students in high school.
 Students in grades 11 and 12 may request a transcript to be sent to specific universities, colleges, or government institutions.

 - Transcripts will only be sent after WellSpring receives a request from the student.
-(Request forms are available from the registrar or counselor.) - All transcript requests must be made at least two weeks prior to the date they are needed. - While unofficial transcripts may be requested free of charge and picked up by students or parents, official transcripts cannot be released directly to the student or parent. - The student is responsible for the shipping costs of the transcripts that are sent to the universities. - School transcripts and documents are available 3 business days after the close of the semester.
+(Request forms are available from the registrar or counselor.) - All transcript requests must be made at least two weeks prior to the date they are needed. - While unofficial transcripts may be requested free of charge and picked up by students or parents, official transcripts cannot be released directly to the student or parent.
+Requested official transcripts will be sent directly from the LifePlus school to the institution of choice. - The student is responsible for shipping costs of the transcripts sent to the universities. - School transcripts and documents are available 3 business days after the close of the semester.